thavlik/machine-learning-portfolio/README.md

 [<img src="https://img.shields.io/badge/License-MIT-lightblue.svg">](./LICENSE-MIT)
 [<img src="https://img.shields.io/badge/Language-python-FFD43B.svg">](https://www.python.org/)

-I am deep learning researcher that is applying for the 2024 medical school admission cycle.
+I am a deep learning researcher that is applying for the 2024 medical school admission cycle.
 It seems beneficial to offer concrete examples of how I work with medical data.
 These projects are enumerated here, and each has its own page that details the challenges faced and the results achieved.

 In accordance with non-disclosure, none of my professional medical AI work is featured here.